SFDC-Assets/Lightning-Enhanced-Calendar/README.md

 - **Card Title**: The title on the Lightning Card (default: "Calendar")
 - **Default Calendar Duration**: The duration (day, week, month, or year) that is loaded into the calendar when it first displays.
 - **Default Calendar Type**: The type of view (calendar, list, or timeline) that is loaded into the calendar when it first displays.
-- **Objects**: A JSON string containing an array of JSON objects describing the Salesforce objects to display.
+- **Objects**: A JSON string containing an array of JSON objects describing the Salesforce objects to display (see below for details on the array and its JSON objects).
+- **Shade Weekends**: Check this box to set the background color of Saturdays and Sundays to a light gray color.
+- **Show Week Numbers**: Check this box to show week numbers in the calendar.
+- **License Key**: The Lightning Enhanced Calendar LWC uses several premium plug-ins from FullCalendar which must be licensed if the FullCalendar library is used in a production environment.
+See the section on **Licensing** below for details and pointers.

-Each JSON array in the `Objects` configuration string must look like this:
+Each JSON array in the `Objects` configuration string must look something like this:

 ```json
 [